omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 - **Cashflow Behavior**
   - Same interval logic as Property Tax.
   - These rows appear under Carrying Costs → Management with per-line totals and flow into the aggregated Carrying Costs row.
+- **Automatic Turnover Line**
+  - The global Apartment Turnover settings (Revenue tab) automatically inject a read-only row under Management showing the annual refresh cost = `turnover_pct × apartment_units × turnover_cost`.
+  - The line is informational only (no edit/delete icons) but its monthly equivalent is added to the Management summary totals so NOI/CAP Rate reflect tenant churn assumptions.

 #### 6.6.3 UI & Validation Notes
 - All month-entry controls reuse the shared helpers so they show `Month N • Calendar Month`.